dart-backend/angel/doc/deployment/docker/README.md

-# Runing Ancillary Docker Services
+# Docker Services

-The required ancillary services required by the framework can be run using the compose files provided in this folder.
+The required applications by the framework can be run using the docker compose files provided in this folder.

 ## PostreSQL